ad444/alarm/README.md

-# alarm
+# Alarm Application using Vanilla JavaScript
-JavaScript based Alarm application with features like setting, pausing and deleting alarms.
+A JavaScript based Alarm application with features like dynamically setting, pausing, saving and deleting alarms.